PeterBrodersen/osmetymology/README.md

 In these cases it makes no sense to tally up every road segment with the same name or Wikidata item.
 This would result in an arbitrary count as even a straight road might consist of several individual segments with different speed limits, lane count, surface material, oneway rules, and so on.

 ## Editors and data sources
 OpenStreetMap and Wikidata can be edited by anyone.
-One of the most used editors for adding etymology data to streets and other objeccts is the [MapComplete Etymology Map](https://mapcomplete.org/etymology?z=16.5&lat=56.148988551988964&lon=10.203088105223515&fs-welcome-message=false).
+One of the most used editors for adding etymology data to streets and other objects is the [MapComplete Etymology Map](https://mapcomplete.org/etymology?z=16.5&lat=56.148988551988964&lon=10.203088105223515&fs-welcome-message=false).
 Of course, other editors such as JOSM can be used as well for advanced users.

 Some of the more active users for adding etymological data in Denmark are [Søren Johannessen](https://hdyc.neis-one.org/?AE35) and [Peter Brodersen](https://hdyc.neis-one.org/?Peter%20Brodersen).